griptape-ai/griptape-docs/docs/griptape-tools/official-tools/text-processor.md

 # TextProcessor

-This tool enables LLMs to summarize and query text from artifacts.
+This tool enables LLMs to summarize and search text from artifacts.

 ```python
 TextProcessor()